David-Lindeque/cglang/README.md

 ```
 See the C++ regex documentation for explanations of the grammar.

-## Commandline tool
+## Command-line tool
-The commandline compiler (cglang) will process the file(s) specified on the commandline and generate the c++ output.
+The command-line compiler (cglang) will process the file(s) specified on the command-line and generate the c++ output.

 ### Parameters
-The following commandline parameters are available
+The following command-line parameters are available

 | parameter | description
 |-- |--
 | -o | Specify the output filename
 | -I | Specify an import search path
 | -w | Specify that you want to use wide character tests
-| --help | Request help of the commandline
+| --help | Request help of the command-line

 An example:
 ```bash